-Michael H. Criqui, M.D., M.P.H., is Distinguished Professor and Chief, Division of Preventive Medicine, in the Department of Family and Preventive Medicine at the University of California, San Diego (UCSD) School of Medicine.
+Michael H. Criqui, M.D., M.P.H., is Distinguished Professor and Chief, Division of Preventive Medicine, in the Department of Family Medicine and Public Health at the University of California, San Diego (UCSD) School of Medicine.
 He also holds a joint appointment as Distinguished Professor, Division of Cardiology, in the Department of Medicine at UCSD, and he is Director of the Preventive Cardiology Academic Award Program at UCSD.
 Dr Criqui received his medical degree and did his residency training at the University of California, San Francisco and received his Master of Public Health degree in epidemiology from the University of California, Berkeley.
 He is Board Certified in General Preventive Medicine by the American College of Preventive Medicine.

 Dr. Criqui is an active and productive investigator in cardiovascular epidemiology and preventive cardiology, and has made seminal contributions in the fields of subclinical atherosclerosis, peripheral arterial disease, and peripheral venous disease.
 He has published over 425 manuscripts and book chapters, and has been an invited lecturer at numerous national and international medical meetings.
 He is the recipient of several research grants and contracts, and is currently the Director of the NHLBI funded training program at UCSD in cardiovascular epidemiology and prevention.
 He has mentored numerous students, residents and fellows.